wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2.6 - 2014/07/29 =
+* Fix - Added .woocommerce class to container div of search result page to apply WooCommerce style from theme.

 = 2.2.2.5 - 2014/07/21 =
 * Fix - Moved $search_box_text into esc_js() function to stop the search breaking when default text is entered with slash characters.